sleinen/switchdrive-ansible/doc/NCTest.md

     ansible-playbook -i inventories/nzdrive jobs/mariadb_boot_single_node_cluster.yml

 Setting up the db for the first time is a brittle step and may go wrong several times in a row just run initdb several times until it is ok.
+Beware: /mnt/data/mariadb/tmp might not have the right permissions

 ## create db